| Barry MacDonnell's

 Setting tabs inside table cells (and navigating to those tabs)

-Tip: If you open the Reveal Codes window, you can place the cursor just to the left of the [Tbl Def] code.
+Place your cursor just above the table.
+If you open the Reveal Codes window you can simply place the cursor to the left of the [Tbl Def] code.

 Clear all current tabs at that point in the document (you can restore them following the table, in step 4):